Expertise:

 Our faculty are available to comment on topics related to areas of interest or expertise.
 If you need further assistance, call Media Relations at 970-247-6073 or email Media Relations.

 David Gonzales is a professor of geology at Fort Lewis College.
-He is an alumnus of Fort Lewis College (1982) and after his graduate studies joined the college in 1997.
-Dr. Gonzales is interested in research that focuses on the magmatic, tectonic and landscape evolution in the Four Corners region.
-He frequently involves students in his research and has received funding from the National Science Foundation, the U.S. Geological Survey EDMAP program, Kinder Morgan and other sources to support his research.
+He is an alumnus of Fort Lewis College (1982) and, after his graduate studies, joined the college in 1997.
+Dr. Gonzales is interested in research on the magmatic, tectonic and landscape evolution in the Four Corners region.
+He frequently involves students in his research and has received funding from the National Science Foundation, the U.S. Geological Survey EDMAP program, Kinder Morgan, and other sources to support his research.
 He has served as a reviewer for many academic journals, geologic software products, and grant programs.
 In addition, Dr. Gonzales has been a geological consultant for numerous companies and academic activities.

 I. The Timing of Magmatic Events that are Preserved in the Western San Juan Mountains

-Since 2011, Dr. Gonzales and students in the Department of Geosciences have conducted research on the timing of magmatic events that are preserved in the western San Juan Mountains.
-This work is being presented in a peer review publication and several presentations at the Rocky Mountain sectional meeting of the Geological Society of America in May 2015.
+Since 2011, Dr. Gonzales and students in the Department of Geosciences have conducted research on the timing of magmatic events preserved in the western San Juan Mountains.
+This work is being presented in a peer-reviewed publication and several presentations at the Rocky Mountain sectional meeting of the Geological Society of America in May 2015.

 About the Research